squeakyspacebar/kinesis-doc/content/02-fundamentals.md

 ## Core

-This section primarily aims to provide a basic overview of the core muscle model implementation.
-For detailed code documentation, please refer to the [API documentation]() and the source code.
+This section aims to provide a basic overview of the core muscle model implementation.
+Please refer to the [API documentation](https://squeakyspacebar.github.io/kinesis-doc/api/) (either the version included with the project or online) and the source code for further details.

 ### Concepts

-Please refer to the [Overview of the Multi-Segment Hill-Type Muscle Model in Kinesis](#overview-of-the-multi-segment-hill-type-muscle-model-in-kinesis) for a conceptual overview.
+Please refer to the previous [Overview of the Multi-Segment Hill-Type Muscle Model in Kinesis](#overview-of-the-multi-segment-hill-type-muscle-model-in-kinesis) section for a conceptual brief.

-### Code Structure
+### Directory and File Structure

-In the `Kinesis/Scripts/Core` directory, you should find three scripts that comprise the core implementation of the muscle model:
+In the `Kinesis/Scripts/Core` directory, you should find the scripts that comprise the core implementation of the muscle model:

 - `MuscleNode.cs`: Contains the `MuscleNode` class representing muscle nodes.
 - `MuscleSegment.cs`: Contains the `MuscleSegment` class representing muscle segments.
 - `MuscleTendonUnit.cs`: Contains the `MuscleTendonUnit` [Monobehaviour](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) class implementing the actual muscle model.

-However, the primary concern of this section is describing the implementation of the `MuscleTendonUnit` class:
+### Code Structure

+#### Muscle Node

+Muscle nodes are represented by the `MuscleNode` class.
+It has a very basic structure:
+- `bone`: Represents the "bone" that the muscle node is "attached" to.
+- `offset`: The relative position (in the bone's local coordinate space) that the muscle node maintains.

+#### Muscle Segment

+Muscle segments are represented by the `MuscleSegment` class.
+- `prevSegment`: References the adjacent muscle segment toward the muscle origin along the muscle path.
+- `parentMuscle`: References the `MuscleTendonUnit` the muscle segment is a part of.
+- `head`: References the `MuscleNode` toward the muscle origin along the muscle path.
+- `tail`: References the `MuscleNode` toward the muscle insertion along the muscle path.
+- `joint`: If the muscle segment spans a joint, this references the **Joint** spanned by the muscle segment.
+- `jointAnchorBody`: References the **Rigidbody** that is the anchor for `joint`.

+#### Muscle Tendon Unit

+The `MuscleTendonUnit` class represents a MTU (muscle-tendon unit, which is the "muscle" we refere to in this documentation) as a whole.
+It is a fairly large technical class and would take a lot more content to explain in-depth, so here are some of the more important highlights:

-- The public `muscleNodes` and `muscleSegments` fields on `MuscleTendonUnit` contain the data representing the muscle path.
+- The public `muscleNodes` and `muscleSegments` fields contain the data representing the muscle path.
-  > **Note:** The associated `MuscleTendonUnitEditor` script listens for muscle node changes and should automatically trigger a rebuild of the list of muscle segments.

   > **Caveat:** Currently, a **Muscle Segment** should not be defined such that it would span more than a single joint.

+  > **Note:** The `MuscleTendonUnitEditor` script listens for muscle node updates and should automatically trigger a rebuild of the muscle segment list.
-- The `CalculateJointTorques()` and `ApplyJointTorques()` methods are used to iterate the muscle simulation step-by-step and are intended to be called inside `FixedUpdate()`.
+- The `CalculateJointTorques()` and `ApplyJointTorques()` methods are used to iterate the muscle simulation.
 The functionality was separated between calculation and application to allow for more control and extensibility.
+Please check out the **Muscle Simulation** component in the included [Demo Scene](05-demo-scene.md) for an example.
-- The `CalculateJointTorques()` method receives an excitation to drive the muscle dynamics and a dictionary to store the calculated results.
-The dictionary sets the joint's muscle segment as a key and the torque that should be applied as the value.
+- The `CalculateJointTorques()` method takes an excitation signal and a dictionary to store the calculated results.
+The dictionary uses spanning muscle segments as keys and the joint torques that should be applied as the values.
-- The `ApplyJointTorques()` *static* method receives a dictionary in the form that `CalculateJointTorques()` requires, then parses that dictionary to apply the calculated joint torques to the proper rigid bodies.
-It was made static as it does not actually require instanced data and receives everything it needs via its argument.
+- The `ApplyJointTorques()` *static* method takes a dictionary in the same form as `CalculateJointTorques()`.
+It parses the given dictionary to apply the joint torques to the proper rigid bodies.
+It is a static method as it does not require any instanced data and receives everything it needs through its arguments.
+- There are a number of constants defined in that class.
+Most of these are part of the more opaque technical details of the muscle model and are not meant to be adjusted casually.
+- `normalizedSEESlackLength`  controls the initial ratio of SEE to CE length out of the total muscle length.
+- `maxIsometricForce` most directly adjusts the force a muscle is able to generate under contraction.
+- `activationConstant` affects the activation rate in the activation dynamics.